 Having been raised in the Bay Area, visiting traditional tourist locations was the norm.
-We went everyplace from Alcatraz to Pier 39, and crossing the grand Golden Gate Bridge, shopping in Chinatown, and dining at Fishermen's Wharf happened regularly.
+We went everyplace from Alcatraz to Pier 39 and crossed the grand Golden Gate Bridge, shopped in Chinatown, and dined at Fishermen's Wharf regularly.

 1. San Gregorio State Park and Beach